How ConsumerAffairs uses cookies

 Here are some alternatives to consider:

-- Adjusting your budget: In some cases, you may be able to pay off your debt by simply putting together a budget that cuts out any extra spending and focuses your efforts on paying off your debts.
-Reviewing your past spending can quickly highlight areas of waste.
-You can cut out that spending to put more money toward your debts each month.
+• Adjusting your budget: You may be able to pay off your debt by putting together a budget that cuts out extra spending and puts more money toward your debts each month.

-- Debt settlement: This strategy usually involves a company negotiating with creditors on your behalf to settle debts for less than the full amount owed.
-The idea is to settle your debts all at once (or through a payment plan).
-It’s best for those who want to get rid of debt quickly.
-Debt settlement can hurt your credit, and any forgiven debts may count as taxable income as well.
+• Debt settlement: Debt settlement companies negotiate with creditors on your behalf to settle debts for less than the full amount owed.
+This strategy can help you settle debt quickly, but it can also hurt your credit, and forgiven debts may count as taxable income.

 » FIND OUT: What’s the difference between debt settlement and consolidation?